Ghagga: Prominent people

 At that time, the British and the monarchy had imposed a lot of restrictions against the people of Punjab.
 There was no freedom of movement on the roads, which connected the villages to the main towns and cities.
 The Maharaja, on the other hand used these roads for his hunting pursuits and other expeditions.
-This, and numerous other violations against the lot of the Punjabi people, led to the formation of the Riyasat Parjamandal Party, which demanded basic rights for the natives of Punjab.
+This, and numerous other violations against the lot of the Punjabi people, led to the formation of the Riyasat Prajamandal Party, which demanded basic rights for the natives of Punjab.